 - You're always complaining about things, even it's in a rational, logical, "This is an interesting tidbit to mull over" kind of way.

-- Your mind is tuned towards noticing the flaws in things, whether it's a TV show or someone's personality.
+- Your mind is overly tuned toward noticing the flaws in things, whether it's a TV show or someone's personality.

 - Even inconsequential flaws in something will ruin it for you.
 You have a tough time seeing the bigger, overall positive picture.